flumeapp/help.flumeapp.com/views/conversations/info.md

 To rename a group conversation:

-- Type a group name where the placeholder "Group name…"
+- Type a group name where the placeholder "Group name…".
+A [limit of 20 characters](/misc/limits.md) applies and press <kbd>ENTER/RETURN</kbd> to confirm.

 _Note: One-on-one conversations cannot be named, and it is not possible to rename a group that already has a name._